davidjdeg2/debtsapi/README.md

 DebtsAPI

-DebtsAPI is a RESTful API built using Flask and SQLite that allows users to track their debts and manage them.
+DebtsAPI is a RESTful API built using Flask, SQLite, and apache2 allowing users to track their debts and manage them.

 Features

 Allows users to view, add, and modify debts
-Calculates interest rate compounding at a rate of 2% per month Supports user authentication and authorization Includes unit tests for the API routes and functionality Project Structure arduino
+Calculates interest rate compounding at a rate of 2% per month Supports user authentication and authorization Includes unit tests for the API routes and functionality

-Copy code
+Project Structure

 debts-api/

 ├── app/